Dill Roasted Potatoes with Lemon (so easy!) – with video

 My husband isn’t a potato fan and even he couldn’t get enough of these crispy dill roasted potatoes with lemon.
 He said they tasted butter-soaked (spoiler: they’re not!).

-Turns out, that’s how I like them best too.
-(Match made in heaven?
-I think yes.)
 My go-to recipe for the best crispy roasted potatoes always works like a charm but I have to say these little cuties might be pushing out the diced potatoes for a place as numero uno.

 I literally just throw these onto the pan and toss them with salt, pepper, olive oil, and dill.
 Twenty-five minutes and a squeeze of lemon juice later, they are on my table.
-It probably could have be even quicker but we like them extra crispy.
+It probably could be even quicker but we like them extra crispy.

-The insides of these little dill roasted potatoes are so creamy that Ben thinks they are soaked in butter.
-SOAKED IN BUTTER.
 If you can have something that tastes like it is soaked in butter but it really isn’t, isn’t that an ultimate dream come true?
 Usually things that taste butter-soaked really are.
 These aren’t!
 The combination of the olive oil, lemon juice, and the buttery insides of these potatoes gives that flavor and texture that has Ben fooled.

 You could make things really easy and matchy-matchy by pairing these dill roasted potatoes with lemon salmon with dill!
 Why not?
 You already have lemon and dill for the potatoes!
 Oh, and make these quick sautéed sugar snap peas with dill, too.
-They go great with the salmon and potatoes!
+They go great with the salmon and potatoes.

 Needed for this recipe: